gedbe02/Comp-Sci-396/README.md

  To see a specific saved robot in action, go into testing.py, replace the robot ID with your desired robot, and hit run. *MAKE SURE WORKS

  <h3> Evolution </h3>
+ Bodies and synapse weights change throughout evolution, but the brain remains the same (fully connected)
  <h4> Symmetrical Bodies </h4>
  [Explain how bodies are formed, what OG ones look like, how mutation works, give examples of lineages, etc.]
  The symmetrical robots are bilaterally symmetrical on the y axis.
 This means that if you split the robot down the middle on the y plane, each side will be identical.
 This was chosen instead of radial symmetry to decrease the amount of links.